5mehulhelp5/MagentoExtensions/README.md

 Magento Extension Directory

-1> Themes Switcher :- Theme switcher is a magento extension and this extension will provide a frontend utility to switch over a different themes
+1> Themes Switcher :- Theme switcher is a magento extension and this extension will provide a frontend utility to switch over a different themes.

 2> Default Shipping On Cart :- Default Shipping On Cart is a magento extension and this extension will provide a frontend utility to show a by default shipping charge magento cart page.

 3> Upshare :- Upshare is a magento extension and this extension will provide a frontend utility to share a content on Upshare.
-Where you can collect all data of all user
+Where you can collect all data of all user.

+4> Image Optimizer :- Image Optimizer is a magento extension and this extension will provide a backend utility to optimize a magento product image while saving(using a yahoo smushit).

 More comming soon.....